The Hike To The Grand Teton's Lower Saddle

 The climbers' trail running up the north side of the saddle splits into many spurs.
 Choose any that head for the Needle.
 The scrambling begins after passing the Black Dike.
 Upper Exum & Owen-Spalding climbers take the same approach to the western side of the Needle.

 Climbers usually avoid the routes on the eastern side of the Needle.
-They can be used; however, they are usually more time consuming and sometimes presents greater hazards than the western side.
+They can be used; however, they're usually more time consuming.
 Sticking to the trade route is almost always the best advice for the majority of climbers, especially novice climbers.

-Having said that, there is an easy and steppy chimney on the eastern aspect of the Needle that runs up to a point about 30 feet west of the Central Rib's Lower Crossover (this location is highlighted below).
+Having said that, there's an easy and steppy chimney on the eastern aspect of the Needle that runs up to a point about 30 feet west of the Central Rib's Lower Crossover (this location is highlighted below).
 Watch for loose rocks.
-There is also a ledge/ramp system to the east of that steppy chimney that runs right to the Lower Crossover.
+There's also a ledge/ramp system to the east of that steppy chimney that runs right to the Central Rib's ridgeline at the Lower Crossover.
 Other variations are more involved but possible objectives for a few climbers.

 Overview as seen from the Middle Teton